smilegupta/ImageDock/README.md

 - Authenticated Routes and 404 error page.

 # Upcoming Features
-- Enhacing the IFrame Component
+- Enhacing the iframe component
-- Having a Cropping Component in Place
+- Having a cropping component in place
-- Deleting Images in Collection
+- Deleting images in collection
-- Photo Editor
+- Photo editor
 - Enhacing UI
-- Selecting and Uploading Multiple Images
+- Selecting and uploading multiple images

 ***Glad to see you here!
 Show some love by [starring](https://github.com/smilegupta/ImageDock/) this repo.***